Braden++

 --noUpdateInstaller

 However, this doesn’t work.
 The bootstrapper process immediately exits successfully, while the installation happens in the background.
-While the bootstrapper is called \vs_buildtools.exe, the installer is called setup.exe, and multiple of these may be spawned as part of the installation.
-Locally, I was able to write a portion of the script to loop and wait until there are no more processes called “setup”, but this didn’t work on GHA.
+While the bootstrapper is called vs_buildtools.exe, the installer is called setup.exe, and multiple of these may be spawned as part of the installation.
+Locally, I wrote a loop to wait until there are no more processes called “setup”, but this didn’t work on GHA.

 After working on other sorts of “hackier” ideas like the manual looping, I finally settled on using something more robust.
 PowerShell’s Start-Process command has a -Wait optional parameter, which does exactly what I need.